trackreco/mkFit/README.md

 2) How to checkout the code
 3) How to run the code
 4) How to make changes to the main development branch
-5) How to run the benchmarking and validation suite
+5) The benchmark and validation suite
    1) Running the main script
    2) Some (must read) advice on benchmarking
    3) (Optional) Using additional scripts to display plots on the web
+   4) Interpretting the results
+      1) Benchmark results
+      2) Validation results
+      3) Other plots
 6) Submit an issue
 7) Condensed description of code
 8) Other helpful README's in the repository